Security jobs on cruise ships

 We adhere to the alcohol policy due to responsibilities in case of emergency even off duty.
 We don’t enjoy the shore leave like other crew members as we have duties during gangway operation except for when you are on night shift duty.

 Yes, cruise ship security jobs require that you marry your profession.
 We have a huge responsibility because guests’ and crew’ safety and security depend on our performance.
+I think it is crucial to love your job to perform it on the highest possible level.

 To Conclude